nicolewhite/algebra.js/index.md

 # Inspiration
 I was completing the Intersecting Lines challenge on [CoderByte](http://coderbyte.com/).
 This challenge isn't timed, so I got a little carried away.
-I ended up making classes for Point, Line, and Fraction, where the latter was necessary because the final answer needed to be a fraction and not a decimal.
+I ended up making classes for Point, Line, and Fraction, where the last was necessary because the final answer needed to be a fraction and not a decimal.
 The Line class had a method for finding its intersection with another Line; the Fraction class had methods for adding, subtracting, multiplying, and dividing other Fractions; and so on.